pavolloffay/claude-plugins/plugins/konflux/commands/application.md

     - The commit SHA is provided in `.status.lastBuiltCommit`

 4. **Show status for each Konflux component**:
+    - Run the following Claude Code command to get status of each Konflux component from the application
     ```bash
     /konflux:component status {component}
     ```